 - Any other position requiring a security activity to be performed in the course of employment.

-You must have a valid Guard Card in your possession at all times while working.
-Failure to have your Guard Card in your possession is punishable by a fine and administrative action.
+You must have your Guard Card with you at all times while working.
+Failure to do so is punishable by a fine and administrative action against you and your employer.
 If you work for an in-house security department then you must have a Proprietary Security Officer (PSO) registration.

-California licensing requirements are among the most stringent in the nation with significant penalties for anyone found to be in violation.
+California licensing requirements are among the most strict in the nation with a high price for anyone violating them.